Laboratory-for-Energy-Systems-Analysis/Resultviewer/README.md

 ### Run the example

-1. Download from this site the following three files:
+1. Download from this site the three files:
 	- `Resultviewer_NT.xls`,
 	- `sql_queries_Example.txt`,
 	- `WEO2024.xlsx`.
-2. Open `Resultviewer_NT.xls`, and enable macros (if not already done)
+2. Open `Resultviewer_NT.xls`.
+Activate Macros in Excel: File -> Options -> Trust Center -> Macro Settings -> Enable: VBA macros & Trust access.
+If there is still a Macro problem, right-click the resultviewer-file in Windows Explorer -> Properties: "Security: This file came from another computer..." -> Trust.
+2. Check that in the Excel-ribbon the tab "Add-ins" shows the items "Panel", "Update Colors", etc. Open the "Panel", then you can press "Exit" again.
+In the following, we will load into the panel the settings to run the example.
+Later on, you can also enter settings in the panel directly.
+The settings are pre-stored in the sheet `COLOR&ORDER_Example' as follows.
 3. In the Resultviewer, go to sheet `COLOR&ORDER_Example`.
-Look for the table a little bit on the right that has the paths to the input table `WEO2024.xlsx` and the SQL queries `sql_queries_Example.txt`.
-Adjust the paths to the locations of your files.
+Look out for the table a little bit on the right ("LoadUser").
+This table has the paths to the input table `WEO2024.xlsx` and the SQL queries `sql_queries_Example.txt`.
+Adjust the paths to the locations of your versions of these files.
-5. In the control panel, adjust the name of the color & ordering sheet to `COLOR&ORDER_Example`, and press `Load` to load values from the aforementioned table into the panel.
+5. In the opened panel, adjust the name of the color & ordering sheet to `COLOR&ORDER_Example`, and press `Load` to load the values into the panel.
 Now, the panel should have the correct values of the example.
 Clearly, you could have entered the values also manually directly in the control panel.
 6. In the control panel, select a scenario in the drop-down box.
 7. In the control panel, press `View Scenario`.